AdnanImran/TradingBotTeam11/README.md

 #### 2.2 Swarm Further Reading
 - "A constrained portfolio trading system using particle swarm algorithm and recurrent reinforcement learning" by Saud Almahdi, Steve Y. Yang (2019) --> *Notes that while this algorithm optimized short term portfolios, it was not so effective at optimizing long term portfolios.*

-- A. C. Briza and P. C. Naval, “Stock trading system based on the multi-objective particle swarm optimization of technical indicators on end-of-day market data,” Applied soft computing, vol. 11, no. 1, pp. 1191–1201, 2011, doi: 10.1016/j.asoc.2010.02.017. --> *Similar to the approach we will be taking*
+- A. C. Briza and P. C. Naval, “Stock trading system based on the multi-objective particle swarm optimization of technical indicators on end-of-day market data,” Applied soft computing, vol. 11, no. 1, pp. 1191–1201, 2011, doi: 10.1016/j.asoc.2010.02.017. --> *Similar to the problem we will be examining*

 ### 3. Ant Colony Optimization (ACO)
 General framework of the algorithm